IngallsLabUW/QualityControl/README.md

 # QualityControl
 Quality control for TQS data

 This code performs a quality-control check on output from [Skyline] ( https://skyline.gs.washington.edu/labkey/project/home/software/Skyline/begin.view) .
 You will also need "Master list" that notes which transition should be used for quantification.
-The output is a .csv of sample ID, compound ID, any flags and vetted area.

 Please cite the following paper when using this code:

 # Software
 This code is written in R .